 - Learning about other public and private agencies that can be resources in helping to solve neighborhood problems.

-If you would like information on how to join or form a Neighborhood Watch Group in your neighborhood, please call (925) 252-4010.
+If you would like information on how to join or form a Neighborhood Watch Group in your neighborhood, please contact Toni Baldazo at (925) 252-4166.

 What is Neighborhood Watch and how does it work?

 Neighborhood Watch educates participants in the principles of deterrence, delay, and detection.
-The program depends on a communication network organized with three levels of participants - the resident, watch leaders, and the Police Department.
+The program depends on a communication network organized with three levels of participants: the residents, watch leaders, and the Police Department.

 Neighborhood Watch is a proven crime-reduction program, and like any self-help program, its success depends upon you and your neighbor.
 Neighborhood Watch does not condone vigilante actions.
 No one is asked to take personal risks.

 How do I start a Neighborhood Watch Program in my community?